 One review study found that an additional 14 grams of fiber per day were linked to a 10% decrease in calorie intake and weight loss of around 4.5 pounds (2 kg) over 4 months (

-This implies that soluble fiber may be particularly effective at reducing harmful belly fat.
+This implies that soluble fiber may be particularly effective at reducing the deeper fat that surrounds the organs in your belly.

 The best way to get more fiber is to eat a lot of plant foods, including vegetables and fruit.
 Legumes are also a good source, as well as some cereals, such as whole oats.